-- 1. You must have Dutch, Surinamese or Swiss nationality, or the nationality of an EEA member state.
+- You must have Dutch, Surinamese or Swiss nationality, or the nationality of an EEA member state.
+Alternatively, you must have a type II, III, IV or V residence permit or a type I residence permit with certain conditions.
 Further information on this may be found on DUO's website. - 2.
 You may not already hold a Bachelor's degree obtained after 1 September 1991 at a government-funded educational institution if you enrol for a Bachelor's programme.
 You may not already hold a Master's degree if you enrol for a Master's programme or an equivalent examination.
 You may not already hold any higher education degree if you enrol for an Associate degree programme.
 DUO will assess whether you meet these conditions.